muditpathak8/playground/README.md

 - Re-edit the file [code/alpha.rb](code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
-- Refresh the `playground-prod` Environment at https://app.kosli.com and in the [Log] view verify
+- Refresh your `playground-prod` Environment at https://app.kosli.com and in the [Log] view verify
   - the previous playground-alpha Artifact has exited
   - the new playground-alpha Artifact is running, and this Artifact still has No provenance